If you’re reading this, it’s probably because your site is down and you want to restore it to working order as quickly as possible.

 If You Need to Restore

-Jetpack is still able to restore your site, even if it’s down, as long as you’ve added working server credentials.
+Jetpack may still able to restore your site, even if it’s down, as long as the site has a working WordPress installation, and you’ve added working server credentials.
 You have two options to restore:

 - (Automatic) Perform a restore of one of your restore points mentioned in your Activity Log as shown here